rop14009/WegrzynLab/Annotation_Report_Generator/readme.md

 ```

-In this format the first line is prefixed with a ">" and then the sequence name is written.
-The line following contains the sequence.

 #### Source Databases

 This option contains the number of databases to be parsed by the script, and can be a number between 0 and 3.

-Note, if 0 is selected then no databases will be parsed.

 #### Sequence Search Application